Dip-pen nanolithography: Rapid prototyping

-DPN properties
+Properties

 Direct write

 DPN is a direct write technique so it can be used for top-down and bottom-up lithography applications.
 In top-down work, the tips are used to deliver an etch resist to a surface, which is followed by a standard etching process.
 In bottom-up applications, the material of interest is delivered directly to the surface via the tips.